 Guided Mindfulness Exercises

-To download a particular guided mindfulness exercise click 'Download' in the right hand column, or right-click and select 'Save as...'.
+Depending on which device you are using, selecting the title or the 'Save' button may allow you to play the audio in a browser window.
+To download a particular guided mindfulness exercise click 'Save' in the right hand column, or right-click and select 'Save link as...'.
 All of the audio files are in MP3 format and under 20MB size.

 Mindfulness of breath